jackiec1998/cs125-summer-practice/problems/q2-loops-arrays-functions.md

 ---

-2. Creat a `for` loop that prints out consecutively the integergs from 50 to 0 backwards, i.e. the first iteration should print 50, the last should print 0.
+2. Create a `for` loop that prints out consecutively the integergs from 50 to 0 backwards, i.e. the first iteration should print 50, the last should print 0.

 3. Write a `for` loop that begins at your current age and decrements by 2 at every iteration until 0.
 Within the loop, write a conditional statement to check if the counter for the loop is below to 2.
 If so, print out "Hurray!"